ssaurav9572/ChatCsv_Streamli_app/README.md

 How to run the app?
 OpenAI instantly revokes the API key once it detects that the key has been exposed publicly.
 So, that's the only thing to take care of.

-Generate your OpenAI API key here: Click Here
+Generate your OpenAI API key here: https://platform.openai.com/api-keys

 Run locally
 If you are running the app locally, then you can freely use the API key.